NFL Training Camp Notes: Who Is Tom Brady Going to Throw To?

 Kenny Britt is a former 1,000-yard receiver who remains on the right side of 30 and was a first-round pick in 2009.
 He remains out with a hamstring injury.

 On Wednesday, Jordan Matthews' chances of becoming another successful New England reclamation project went kaput.
-Per ESPN's Field Yates, New England placed the 2014 second-round pick on injured reserve just days after he suffered a hamstring injury that NFL Network's Ian Rapoport described as "significant."
+The Patriots decided to release Matthews just days after he suffered a hamstring injury that NFL Network's Ian Rapoport described as "significant."

 The Patriots are running out of established, healthy, non-suspended receivers for quarterback Tom Brady to throw to.
 They worked out veteran Eric Decker on Monday, according to Yates, and this development with Matthews might make them even more desperate now than they were then.